Kinoma/KPR-examples/README.md

 ### states
 <a href="https://github.com/Kinoma/KPR-examples/tree/master/states"><img src="http://kinoma.github.io/KPR-examples/images/states-example.jpg" height="100" alt=""/></a>

+<x-app-info id="com.marvell.kinoma.example.states"></x-app-info>

 This example demonstrates how to use content states to change a button's background and text colors when tapped.
 The text color is defined by the text style states.
 The button background color is defined by the skin states.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***